Semjuel19/efoil/FORMS_SETUP.md

 - Check that the form has `name="contact"` attribute

 ### Test Newsletter:
-1. Complete Mailchimp setup
+1. Complete Brevo setup
 2. Test subscribe with your own email
-3. Check Mailchimp audience for new subscriber
+3. Check Brevo contact list for new subscriber
 4. Send test campaign

 ## 📱 Mobile Optimization